weijiexi/UI-UX-Design/Git&Github/Submit-assignments/README.md

     git push -u origin FIRSTNAME-LASTNAME

-- 6. Create a Pull Request to submit your work.
+- 6.Create a Pull Request to submit your work.
-- 7. Make sure that your repository's main branch is listed on the left side of the screen and your repository's FIRSTNAME-LASTNA
+- 7.Make sure that your repository's main branch is listed on the left side of the screen and your repository's FIRSTNAME-LASTNA

     ME branch is listed on the right side.
 This is telling GitHub that you want to compare the work you did in your FIRSTNAME-LASTNAME branch to the work in your main branch.
 Make sure that you don't click the "merge" button!